cincospenguinos/Blog/_posts/2020-06-03-on-code-comments.markdown

 If source code file size is an issue, then (1) why are you programming it in Java, and (2) are you sure Java was the right thing to write it in?
 Maybe we should use a higher-level language, like Ruby, or lower one, like assembly.
 Or maybe you need different compiler options than what you're using--[flags for those exist, even in Java](https://www.oracle.com/java/technologies/javase/vmoptions-jsp.html#PerformanceTuning).
 The solution to "hey this code is hard to understand" isn't a comment--it's more expressive design, built on the bricks of well-selected variable and method names.

 I'm hardly the first one to point this out--[Uncle Bob](https://blog.cleancoder.com/) explains this well in his book [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship-ebook/dp/B001GSTOAM/ref=sr_1_3?dchild=1&keywords=Clean+Code&qid=1590558884&sr=8-3).
-As he says in his book, "Comments do not make up for bad code." (*Clean Code*, page 54.)
+As he says in his book, "Comments do not make up for bad code."[^1]

 ## The last engineer did not do his job